 Included features: Three meals daily, plus morning coffee and afternoon tea.
 Fishing, birding and sightseeing in small launches are included.
 A few boiler suits are available.
 Drinks are extra.

 Why Go?
-There is nothing quite like sailing with just over a dozen souls (plus crew) in a tiny, authentic coal-fired steamboat amongst the gorgeous Hebridean islands of Western Scotland and into its lochs and canals.
+There is nothing quite like sailing with just over a dozen souls (including crew) in a tiny, authentic coal-fired steamboat amongst the gorgeous Hebridean islands of Western Scotland and into its lochs and canals.

 When to Go?
 Anyone who knows Scotland at all is aware that the fickle weather can be wet and windy for several days or just the opposite, or change every hour.